beagleboard/bb-imager-rs/README.md

   help                 Print this message or the help of the given subcommand(s)

 Options:
-      --quiet    Suppress standard output messages for a quieter experience -h, --help     Print help
+  -h, --help     Print help
   -V, --version  Print version
 ```